 Colleges and universities in the County promote cross-disciplinary research, technology development, and integrated curricula to prepare students for the growing bioscience industry.
 Undergraduate and graduate level programs available throughout the County's institutions of higher learning are in fields such as law, biology, chemistry, biochemistry, engineering, and physical sciences in courses such as bioengineering, biotechnology, and pharmacology.
-Hofstra, in partnership with Northwell Health (formerly North Shore-LIJ) System, operates the Hofstra Northwell Health School of Medicine.
+Hofstra, in partnership with Northwell Health, operates the Hofstra Northwell School of Medicine.